tsathoqqua/limadocs/docs/source/player_command/equip.rst

  seen in your 'pouch'.

- You can easily salvage by using 'salvage all' which will salvage all your tattered equipment.
-You can salvage other things by salvaging them one by one, i.e. 'salvage mace' to salvage your non-tattered mace.
+ You can easily salvage by using 'salvage all' which will salvage all your damaged equipment.
+You can salvage other things by salvaging them one by one, i.e. 'salvage mace' to salvage your non-damaged mace.

  Use 'repair all' to repair all your equipment.
 The command will give you an estimate of the cost in materials and coins (if needed) before you